Last Updated on March 12, 2022

 At the end of the course, we were offered a book, the one that was a more in-depth version of The Orange Frog…minus the frogs…called:

 Even though I was sent on the Orange Frog course for my job, I couldn’t help but apply some of the principles to my blog and my personal life.
 Put it this way, the evening I got home from the course, I finalised a collaboration deal and pitched to 2 other companies, which I ended up partnering with those too!
 It gave me the confidence to think, what’s the worst that could happen?
 I won’t hear back?
 I’ll get a no?
 It turned out that I got 3 positive results, which made me feel even more positive.

-I thought I’d share with you some of my favourite ways from the book (and course) to become more positive, and how I use them in my own life.
+I thought I’d share with you some of my favourite ways from the book (and training) to become more positive, and how I use them in my own life.
+They don’t necessarily take much time to complete, it’s more trying to remember to do them every day!

 I don’t know why I stopped this one.
 Ages ago I downloaded a free app on iTunes called ‘Take A Break’ to help me de-stress at my old job.
 When I quit my job, I didn’t see the point in continuing to meditate if I had eliminated the stress in another way.
 However, on the Orange Frog course we were told to try and start a happiness habit, meditation was on the list so I opted for that.